Top 12 Materials Manager Skills to Put on Your Resume

 1. SAP

-SAP (Systems, Applications, and Products in Data Processing) is an enterprise resource planning (ERP) software that integrates all the core business functions, including materials management, to streamline processes, facilitate real-time data analysis, and enhance operational efficiency.
+SAP (Systems, Applications, and Products in Data Processing) is an enterprise resource planning platform that ties together core business functions, including materials management, to streamline processes, reveal real-time insights, and sharpen operational efficiency.

 Why It's Important